 You should allow for between 250 and 300 hours’ study time | plus additional time for completing assignments.

 Your course will run for a period of up to 24 months from the date of enrolment.
-You can enrol today, but this course begins on 29/09/20.
-At this point, you will receive your login details to our MyOxbridge portal, and your learning materials will be accessible when the course officially begins.
+You will receive your login details to our MyOxbridge portal where learning materials will be accessible.

 You’ll be required to complete three standard A-Level written exams.